Boundedness of trace fields of rank two local systems: Introduction

 \end{rmk}

 We now state a result where the characteristic $p$ is allowed to vary.
-For this purpose, for a pointed curve $(\bar{C}, Z)/\mb{F}_q$ in characteristic $p$, we write $\mscr{L}_p(\bar{C}, Z)$ for $\mscr{L}(\bar{C}, Z)$ to emphasize the characteristic of the base field. \begin{thm} There are only finitely many fields in $\bigcup_{p, \bar{C}, Z}\mf{F}(\mscr{L}_p(\bar{C}, Z))$ of degree $d$ and completely split at $p$. \end{thm} The heuristic in the next section leads us to expect that Theorem~\ref{thm:diffp} holds without the splitness condition, though we are not able to prove this: indeed, our method to bound the degree of the Hodge bundle uses partial Hasse invariants, which are specific to each prime $p$.
+For this purpose, for a pointed curve $(\bar{C}, Z)/\mb{F}_q$ in characteristic $p$, we write $\mscr{L}_p(\bar{C}, Z)$ for $\mscr{L}(\bar{C}, Z)$ to emphasize the characteristic of the base field. \begin{thm} There are only finitely many fields in $\bigcup_{p, \bar{C}, Z}\mf{F}(\mscr{L}_p(\bar{C}, Z))$ of degree $d$ and completely split at $p$. \end{thm} The heuristic in the next section leads us to expect that \Cref{thm:main} should hold without the unramified-at-$p$ assumption, and Theorem~\ref{thm:diffp} should hold without the splitness condition, though we are not able to prove these: indeed, our method to bound the degree of the Hodge bundle uses partial Hasse invariants, and the obtained bounds depend on the prime $p$ if the field is not totally split at $p$.
+In another direction, one can try to remove the infinite monodromy condition in the definition of $\mscr{L}(\bar{C}, Z)$: the main obstruction here is that such local systems are not known to come from abelian varieties, or some other family of varieties with a \enquote{uniform} description: instead, they are known to arise in the cohomology of moduli of shtukas, whose geometry depends heavily on $\bar{C}$ and $q$.